 4. Use gamification to inspire your customer success team too

 Great customer experiences require great customer service reps.
-Of course, an LMS is helpful for keeping your team members up to speed on best practices in the customer success industry.
+Of course, an LMS is helpful for delivering customer service online training and keeping your team members up to speed on best practices in the industry.
 And you can take it up a level by using gamification to create friendly competition.

 Create a leaderboard that showcases which reps have completed which training with badges awarded to top completers.
 You can also display customer feedback (more on that below) to the extent that it doesn’t violate privacy, and reward those reps who have the highest ratings of satisfaction.

 An LMS isn’t just for disseminating information, it’s also an excellent tool for collecting data.
 Using your LMS, you can create customer surveys and assessments.